 When I taught “American Foreign Policy” (30:061) at the University of Iowa (Go Hawkeyes!) students would occasionally ask me which American policymaker I most admired.
 I never knew whether the question reflected genuine interest or was merely a ruse to ferret out some suspected political bias on my part.
-Whatever the motive, my answer was always the same—Gen. George C. Marshall, who was born in Uniontown, Pennsylvania 130 years ago today.
+Whatever the motive, my answer was always the same—Gen. George C. Marshall, who was born in Uniontown, Pennsylvania on this day in 1880.

 My answer typically, and sadly, left students scratching their heads.
 Not much has changed since I left academia.
 I recently asked three newly minted graduates of elite American universities who George Marshall was.
 I got three blank stares.
 This for a man who oversaw America’s victory in World War II and whose name graces the most successful foreign policy initiative in U.S. history.

 So here are a few of General Marshall’s accomplishments: